 I made no special preparations: no visas in advance, no fitness routine.

 I acquired no special equipment, I just went with what I had.
 Jeans, worn-out running shoes, a few T-shirts and of course my mosquito net.

 Hell, even all my vaccinations, bar the yellow fever one, had long since expired.
 No antimalarials - they are for those who think that popping pills will stop you getting malaria.

 By the time I arrived in Cairo, I'd already been on the road for nearly 2 years but was still eager for adventure.

 I arrived in Cairo, November 1st 2015.
-I took lodgings at the Dahab Hostel not far from Talaat Harb, the epi center of downtown Cairo.
+I took lodgings at the Dahab Hostel not far from Talaat Harb, the epicentre of downtown Cairo.
 It had been 5 years since I was last in this city.
-I walked the streets to re familiarise myself with this city of dreams and then spent a day in my room, coming up with a plan for Egypt.
+I walked the streets to re-familiarise myself with this city of dreams and then spent a day in my room, coming up with a plan for Egypt.

 I secured my Sudanese visa, booked my passage on the weekly ferry and hung around Aswan, reading up about Sudan.